llvm/llvm-project/llvm/docs/CommandGuide/lit.rst

 .. option:: --no-time-tests

  Disable tracking the wall time individual tests take to execute.
-This is useful for external build systems to orchestrate the scheduled tests.
+This allows external build systems to orchestrate the scheduled tests.

 .. option:: --time-tests-histogram